 Hand in your completed paperwork and ask individual questions.

-Allow 5 working days for ISS to process your CPT paperwork (collected at ISS).
+Allow 5 working days for ISS to process your CPT paperwork.

 You cannot begin employment until the start date of the new CPT I-20.

 Co-Op for Undergraduate Students